notesbytom/notesbytom/cisco_all/tcl_notes.md

 11110000
 ```

+See [Binary representation of numbers][1] (wiki.tcl-lang.org) for an explanation that using `%ll` (long long) should prevent
+nonsense values which might happen when truncating large or negative values.
+In this case `%ll` means No Truncation.

 ## Powers of Two

 Another useful thing for IP Address work is powers of two.
 Those can be done with the TCL `pow(x,y)` math function.